 The moment when your guests first arrive can be hectic, and you will have many different tasks to complete ensuring that your guests are happy.
 Whether you’re making a classic shrimp cocktail or you have soup simmering away on the stove, you won’t want to be stuck in the kitchen missing out on the party.

 This means the amount of time that you spend in the kitchen may be limited, and you need to consider this when planning your starter.
 You need to consider your time limitations and how much you want to spend with your guests.
 Picking out which starter to serve is, in some ways, the easy part!

 Complicated starters will also take far longer to eat so you need to ensure that you have planned the cooking of your main course.
 If your guests take too long to eat your complicated starter, this could ruin the outcome of your main course.

 Presentation and decoration can be straightforward with the starter, ensuring that your guests can move on easily.

 And if you are making a delicious starter recipe and looking for a nice idea for a main course, then how about chili con carne with cornbread?
 The starters will whet your appetite so much that chili is always great after!
-Another option is Brussels sprouts soup which is great as an appetizer before Christmas dinner.
+Another option is brown windsor soup which is great as an appetizer before Christmas dinner.